 Most Canadian travelers don’t know that they can get unlimited access to airport lounges not only for free… but they can in fact essentially get paid to get it.
 Here’s how.

-I’ve personally had the pleasure of enjoying airport lounges for over two years now, and it’s so amazing that I wouldn’t dare even thinking about going back to life without this amazing travel benefit.
+I’ve personally had the pleasure of enjoying airport lounge access for over two years now, and after over 100 lounge visits I can tell you it’s so amazing that I wouldn’t dare even thinking about going back to life without this amazing travel benefit.

 Lounges used to be only for the very frequent fliers who earned costly elite status or bought expensive business-class seats.